Who are the men that pick for scraps amongst the ruins at the end of history?

 Yeah, literally.

-Touch some grass, some bark, pick some mushrooms.
+Just take a walk, touch some grass, some bark, pick some mushrooms.

-I'm picking some Huckleberries.
+I'm picking some huckleberries.

 Very wholesome stuff, sir.

-Yeah, very wholesome stuff.
+Yeah, very wholesome.

 I advise people to get off of Twitter, get off the internet entirely for a day or two here or there.